themesberg/flowbite-svelte/src/routes/docs/components/bottom-navigation.md

 ---
 layout: componentLayout
 title: Svelte Bottom Navigation - Flowbite
-breadcrumb_title: Bottom Navigation
+breadcrumb_title: Svelte Bottom Navigation
+component_title: Bottom Navigation
 dir: Components
 description: Use the bottom navigation bar component to allow users to navigate through your website or create a control bar using a menu that is positioned at the bottom of the page
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'

   import { props as bottomNavProps } from '../../props/BottomNav.json'